Aleksandre1337/haproxy-loadbalancer/README.md

 4. Clone this repository and navigate to the project directory in the WSL environment.

-5. Generate both Private and Public SSH keys (Usually generated at - C:\Users\yourusername\.ssh)
+5. Generate both Private and Public SSH keys (Usually generated at - C:\Users\yourusername\.ssh\yourkey.ssh)

 6. Update the nginx1, nginx2 and haproxy configuration files according to your newly generated SSH keys